vtrnnhlinh/vtrnnhlinh.github.io/_posts/2024-07-22-grind-thesis-0.md

 So here are two papers I choose [A Hybrid Quantum-Classical Approach to Solving Scheduling Problems](https://ojs.aaai.org/index.php/SOCS/article/view/18390/18181) and [Hybrid Quantum-Classical Scheduling for Accelerating Neural Network Training with Newton’s Gradient Descent](https://arxiv.org/pdf/2405.00252).

 I will try to grab an overview and summarize the first chosen paper and send to my supervisor to see if it worth to dig deeper.
-I don't want to be a lazy dick, I have to make sure that I know the shit I am doing and **my supervisor is really my supervisor, not my kid-taker**.
+I don't want to be a lazy dick, I have to make sure that I know the shit I am doing and **my supervisor is really my supervisor, not my babysitter**.

 ### A Hybrid Quantum-Classical Approach to Solving Scheduling Problems